 Frisky’s older brother would often catch Frisky and hold him down.
 Then the two of them would romp and play and jump on each other until both cats were tired.

-who seemed to understand his brother, and he was very patient with Frisky.
+only one who seemed to understand his brother, and he was very patient with Frisky.
 He would often just sit and watch Frisky as he jumped from one chair to the next or played with a shadow on the floor.
-Oliver loved his brother and Frisky was very attached to Oliver.
+Oliver loved his brother and Frisky was very attached

 Here is an exerpt from my next novel, TOMORROW, a sequel to Hellfire and Snowdrops.